 2. We actively disclose information to promote management transparency.

-3. We are building partnerships with our vendors and in addition, maintaining fair and appropriate relations with our business partners.
+3. We are building solid partnerships with our vendors and in addition, maintaining fair and appropriate relations with our business partners.
 We are working to encourage socially responsible practices through all our dealings.